flowers used for day of the dead

 Its common name, “baby’s breath,” alludes to its delicate, airy, and pure appearance, which is connected to newborns.

-These white or pink blossoms, which can also be termed maiden’s breath, are between 4 and 6 mm in size.
-Its small flower clouds’ thin, wispy branches provide the appearance of a light mist in gardens and floral arrangements.
-Maiden’s breath blooms from early spring to mid-summer and is highly hardy in cold areas and dry soils despite its delicate and refined appearance.
+These white or pink blossoms are also termed as maiden’s breath.
+They are between 4 and 6 mm in size.
+Its small, thin, wispy branches provide the appearance of a light mist in gardens and floral arrangements.
+Maiden’s breath blooms from early spring to mid-summer.
+It is highly hardy in cold areas and dry soils despite its delicate and refined appearance.

 Orchid

-The orchid, which adorns the offerings on All Saints’ Day, are the flowers of day of the dead that represents the spirits of the deceased.
-The Purépecha also hold the view that a flower’s purple colour denotes grief and that its petals contain water that will quench the thirst of the deceased.
+The orchid, which adorns the offerings on All Saints’ Day, is the flower of Day of the Dead that represents the spirits of the deceased.
+They also hold the view that a flower’s purple colour denotes grief.
+Its petals contain water that will quench the thirst of the deceased.

 Red rose